 Tess's Story

-Tess, a 33-year-old guard who has played basketball all around the world and debuted for the Opals in 2011, went down with the injury at the 2022 World Cup.
-It kept her out of all but one game in the 2022-23 WNBL season and almost convinced her to hang up her boots.
+A serious knee injury sustained during the 2022 World Cup in Sydney kept her out of all but one game in the 2022-23 WNBL season and almost convinced her to hang up the sneakers on a career that had taken her all around the world.

 “I was honestly ready to retire from basketball,” she said.
 “I was 70 per cent ready, just because I couldn’t really see a light coming out of the tunnel from my injury.”

-But thanks to a lot of hard work and some expert help from medical and conditioning staff at the Victorian Institute of Sport, Tess is back to her best and raring to go.
+But thanks to a lot of hard work and some expert help from medical and conditioning staff at the Victorian Institute of Sport, Tess got back to her best and ended her career on her terms.

 As a young kid Tess was inspired by her older brother Ben, a former Sydney Kings and South East Melbourne Phoenix player, and began her basketball career with South Australian club the Eastern Mavericks.
 From Mount Barker, Tess earned selection in multiple junior Australian national championships.